Show All Answers

 If you ever need to re-activate your permit, you will keep your original permit number.
 Contact our office for assistance or send in a Cancel/Update Form with your original permit number on it.

 Burglar Alarms Burglar alarms are counted by looking at the previous 12 months.
 Each permit will receive alarms 1-3 free.
-Anything greater than 3 alarms is considered excessive and will be charged as follows: 4th & 5th Alarm is $50.00 6th & 7th Alarm is $75.00 8 or more alarms are $100.00 each and the permit may be suspended.
+Anything greater than 3 alarms is considered excessive and will be charged as follows: 4th & 5th Alarm is $50.00 6th & 7th Alarm is $75.00 8 or more alarms are $100.00 each.

 Robbery Alarms Robbery alarms are counted by looking at the previous 12 months.
 Each permit will receive alarms 1-2 free.
 Any robbery alarm after 2 will be charged $200.00 each.